TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Add context tips as separate resource, just like hazards, portal-based

 - Settings: split Gameplay tab into HUD and Rendering (or idk name it somehow else)
-- Editor: Fix lighting inconsistency between with and without FOV
-    - Seen on shooting range with wood material
-    - we'll use vent for the tutorial

 - recheck what happens if missing arena is chosen, afaik it chose de_jedrula still and reported hash of 0